Joe-Collins-1986/BitWise-DRF/README.md

   - owner\_\_profile: Filter articles based on the profile of the article owner.
   - primary_language: Filter articles based on the primary language of the article.

-By utilizing the ArticleList view, users can efficiently list, create, search, order, and filter articles based on various criteria.
+This view can be used to list, create, search, order, and filter articles based on various criteria.

 ### ArticleDetail